ceramicnetwork/CIPs/CIPs/cip-94.md

 ## Security Requirements

-The NFT DID derives most of its security properties from the blockchain which the given NFT lives on and the Ceramic protocol.
+The NFT DID derives most of its security properties from the blockchain which the given NFT lives on.
 The security of different blockchains may vary so implementers may choose to limit their implementations to specific NFT assets.
-Ceramic most notably provides *censorship resistance*, *decentralization*, and requiring a minimal amount of data to be synced to completely verify the integrity of the `caip10-link`s used to find the controller DID.
-For more details see the Ceramic [specification](https://github.com/ceramicnetwork/ceramic/blob/master/SPECIFICATION.md).

 ## Privacy Requirements

 NFT DID utilizes a few components.
 First, blockchains provide a public, immutable audit trail of all previous owners of an NFT asset; these owners are blockchain accounts.
-Second, the `caip10-link` document on Ceramic similarly provides an audit trail for which DID a specified blockchain account has linked to over time.
-The combination of these two proofs allows NFT DID to permissionlessly create pubic mappings from an NFT DID -> blockchain account (owner) -> DID (owner).
-This allows the Ceramic protocol to enforce decentralized access control permissions that only allows the current owner of the NFT to make updates to content or resources owned by the NFT DID.

 Since NFTs are tradable, resources controlled by an NFT DID should not be seen as having been granted to one individual.
 Instead, access granted to an NFT DID becomes more fluid and changes as on-chain ownership changes.

-Another important aspect to consider is that by default if data is encrypted to an NFT DID, then the data will only really be encrypted to the public key of the *controller-did*.
-This means that when the NFT gets a new owner this new owner won't get access to data that was previously encrypted to the NFT DID.
-Furthermore, the old owner will still be able to decrypt the data if they have access to it.
-There are, however, various ways that encrypted content can be implemented on top of this standard that could be just as portable as the NFT itself.
-Solving this issue falls out of scope for this standard, but there are likely various solutions depending on the use case; *secure multi-party computation* and *proxy reencryption* are two viable approaches.

 ## Extensibility

-The NFT DID Method could currently supports ERC721 tokens, but could be easily extended to support any other NFT token givent that the token is registered as a [CAIP asset namespace](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md).
+The NFT DID Method could currently supports ERC721 and ERC1155 tokens, but could be easily extended to support any other NFT token givent that the token is registered as a [CAIP asset namespace](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-19.md).

-NFTs usually encode some sort of metadata (e.g. image on ipfs).
-It's possible that this can be added as an extension to the resolved DID document which would unify NFT metadata lookup across all chains.
-Further work needs to be done in order to properly standardize this.

 ## Implementations

-* [nft-did-resolver](https://github.com/ceramicnetwork/nft-did-resolver/pull/1) - javascript implementation supporting eip721 and eip1155 NFTs
+* [nft-did-resolver](https://github.com/ceramicnetwork/nft-did-resolver/pull/1) (needs update) - javascript implementation supporting ERC721 and ERC1155 NFTs

 ## Copyright